-Players “throw” various resources into the digital mixer, or hold the respective cards over the smartphone camera, which then recognizes the “food” and calculates an average value from the colors.
+Players "throw" various resources into the digital mixer or hold the respective cards over the smartphone camera, which then recognizes the "food" and calculates an average value from the colors.
 The highlight: Neither long preparation nor instructions are required.
-The app, on the other hand, seems to be essential for this game principle.
+The app, on the other hand, seems mandatory for this gameplay.

-The software developer Jonas Kopcsek also confirms this: "We have implemented a mechanism that hardly works in analog form."
+The software developer Jonas Kopcsek also confirms this: "We have implemented a mechanism that hardly works in analogue form."
 He means mixing the different colors.
-Incorporating the 3D color space so precisely and at the same time bringing the balancing - also with regard to the total number of different colors available - to a functional level, were two of the challenges in the development of the hybrid game.
-The “human factor” and their color perception also played a role in the development.
+Incorporating the 3D color space so precisely and at the same time bringing the balancing – also with regard to the total number of different colors available – to a functional level were two of the challenges in developing the hybrid game.
+The "human factor" and their color perception also played a role in the development.
 Adapting the algorithm so that the human perception performance corresponds to the result given by the app was not that easy.

 It becomes clear that there can be a lot of technology behind an apparently simple card game.
 Nevertheless, the creative minds at Hybr make it clear: The card game aspect is in the foreground at Soviet Kitchen, the app only serves as a support.